Eddie Albert: 1933–1949: Early roles and military

 He moved to New York City in 1933, where he co-hosted a radio show, The Honeymooners – Grace and Eddie Show, which ran for three years.
 At the show's end, he was offered a film contract by Warner Bros.
 In the 1930s, Albert performed in Broadway stage productions, including Brother Rat, which opened in 1936.
 He had lead roles in Room Service (1937–1938) and The Boys from Syracuse (1938–1939).
 In 1936, Albert had also become one of the earliest television actors, performing live in one of RCA's first television broadcasts in association with NBC, a promotion for their New York City radio stations.

 Performing regularly on early television, Albert wrote and performed in the first teleplay, titled The Love Nest, written for television.
-Done live (not recorded on film), this production took place November 6, 1936, and originated in Studio 3H (now 3K) in the GE Building at Rockefeller Center (then called the RCA Building) in New York City and was broadcast over NBC's experimental television station W2XBS (now WNBC-TV).
+Done live (not recorded on film), this production took place November 6, 1936, and originated in Studio 3H (now 3K) in 30 Rockefeller Plaza at Rockefeller Center (then called the RCA Building) in New York City and was broadcast over NBC's experimental television station W2XBS (now WNBC-TV).
 Hosted by Betty Goodwin, The Love Nest starred Albert, Hildegarde, The Ink Spots, Ed Wynn, and actress Grace Bradt.
 Before this time, television productions were adaptations of stage plays.
 Albert landed the starring role in the 1938 Broadway musical The Boys from Syracuse, and met Burl Ives, who had a small role in the play.
 The two later briefly shared an apartment in the Beachwood Canyon community of Hollywood after Ives moved west the following year.
 Also in 1938, Albert made his feature-film debut in the Hollywood version of Brother Rat with Ronald Reagan and Jane Wyman, reprising his Broadway role as cadet "Bing" Edwards.
 The next year, he starred in On Your Toes, adapted for the screen from the Broadway smash by Rodgers and Hart.

+Battle of Tarawa Bronze Star

+On September 9, 1942, Albert enlisted in the United States Coast Guard and was discharged in 1943 to accept an appointment as a lieutenant in the U.S. Naval Reserve.
+He was awarded the Bronze Star with Combat "V" for his actions during the invasion of Tarawa in November 1943, when, as the coxswain of a U.S. Navy landing craft, he rescued 47 Marines who were stranded offshore (and supervised the rescue of 30 others), while under heavy enemy machine-gun fire. "...at the bloody Battle of Tarawa in the South Pacific, he found and rescued wounded soldiers who had been abandoned under heavy fire, transporting them to troop ships for treatment.
+Estimates credit him with pulling 70 men to safety."